AckerlyXu/heima/articles/active-directory/active-directory-accessmanagement-managing-group-owners.md

-<properties
+---
-	pageTitle="Next steps for access management using groups | Azure" description="Advanced How-to's for managing security groups and how to use these groups to manage access to a resource." services="active-directory"
+title: Next steps for access management using groups | Azure
+description: Advanced How-to's for managing security groups and how to use these groups to manage access to a resource.
-	documentationCenter=""
-	authors="curtand"
-	manager="femila"
-	editor=""/>

-<tags
-	ms.service="active-directory"
-	ms.date="08/10/2016"
-	wacn.date=""/>
+services: active-directory
+documentationCenter: ''
+authors: curtand
+manager: femila
+editor: ''

+ms.service: active-directory
+ms.date: 08/10/2016
+wacn.date: ''
+---

 # Managing owners for a group
 Once a resource owner has assigned access to a resource to an Azure AD group, the membership of the group is managed by the group owner.
 The resource owner effectively delegates the permission to assign users to the resource to the owner of the group.